 IT SOMETIMES IS THE CURE.

-PS: Dr Kerr worked for years as a MD and acupuncturist in Sao Paulo, Brazil using protocols for treating infertility with some Fertility Clinics and now she is having good success rates at Prairie Medical Acupuncture Clinic in Canada too. ( Winnipeg, Manitoba)
+PS: Priscilla Kerr worked for years as a MD and acupuncturist in Sao Paulo, Brazil using protocols for treating infertility with some Fertility Clinics and now she is having good success rates at Prairie Acupuncture Clinic in Canada too. ( Winnipeg, Manitoba)